Risk & Control

 - Manual compliance monitoring in high-risk areas is both labour and cost intensive

-- The sheer volume of regular reconciliations across a global enterprise can involve a significant level of staff time and hence cost
+- The sheer volume of regular reconciliations across a global Audit Advisory can involve a significant level of staff time and hence cost

 - With high volumes of electronic flows and programmed or automated controls, a traditional manual approach may not be feasible.